-During the year ended March 31, 2021, the Government of Canada announced the Canada Emergency Wage Subsidy ("CEWS") for Canadian employers whose businesses were affected by the COVID-19 pandemic.
+The Government of Canada announced the Canada Emergency Wage Subsidy ("CEWS") for Canadian employers whose businesses were affected by the COVID-19 pandemic.
 The CEWS provides a subsidy towards eligible employees' remuneration, subject to certain criteria.
-The Company received a subsidy during the year ended March 31, 2021 and \$417,326 as wage subsidy was recognized in the statement of operations as a reduction of the salaries and benefits expenses at the time they were incurred.
+The Company received a subsidy during the year ended March 31, 2022 and \$240,282 (2021 - \$417,326) as wage subsidy was recognized in the statement of operations as a reduction of the salaries and benefits expenses at the time they were incurred.